Gold Coast Suns

 Coach and board then decided that the way to the top would be to bottom out.
 In theory, by finishing at the bottom of the ladder, more spoons could be acquired, and with them, prized draft picks.
 Ironically, the St Kilda fan’s tolerance of failure allowed the board to pursue the policy.
 Unlike Richmond fans who can not stand losing, St Kilda fans were comfortable in their lowly position and so continued to support the club through its dark years.

 While a loser culture was been useful in attaining draft selections, the club found it difficult to subsequently transform a losing culture into a winning culture.
 In both 2004 and 2005, St Kilda had what was arguably the best list in the AFL; yet in neither season did the club make the Grand Final.
 Some commentators noted that, in keeping with their tradition, the lack of success didn't seem to be of particular concern to supporters:

 As well as finding it impossible to shed its losing culture, the Saints have also struggled to shed a party culture that has had them being seen as anything but Saints.
 In the naughties, the club made headlines after some players found themselves being investigated for rape, one for being put on trial for rape and one for being found guilty of stalking.
 The club made even more headlines when naked photos of the players started appearing in the Facebook timeline of a 16-year-old school girl who seemed to have become embedded in the club.
 One of the photos showed the captain, Saint Nick Riewolt, with as much pubic hair as Bart Simpson.
-In their defence, the players stated that they had posed naked for their team-mates and that his naked photos shad been stolen off the computer by the school girl.
+In his defence, the Riewolt stated that they had posed naked for his team-mates and that his naked photos had been stolen off the computer by the school girl.
 The school girl maintained that she had taken them herself.

 Make me proud... or at least less ashamed.